Nrsh13/aws_confluent_kafka_setup/confluent_kafka_setup_nonsecure/README.md

 ## Pre-requisites

-- Build an EC2 instance using aws_kafka_infra_setup/README.md
+- Build required number of EC2 instances following aws_kafka_infra_setup/README.md
 - Validate password less ssh to all EC2s from Ansible Controller host (where you will run the ansible-playbook from)
 - Udpate hostsInventory.yml with your hostnames and test connectivity using ping module.